Krdera89/Marp-documentation/Report/report.md

 - **Enrollment Management:** Let students enroll in courses (with proper authorization, of course)

-- **Database Integration:** Full MySQL database with proper relationships and data persistence
+- **Database Integration:** Full MySQL database with Laravel migrations, Eloquent ORM, and proper relationships

-Honestly, this was pretty fun to build once I got the routing figured out.
-The database integration in Part 2 was a big step up from the mock data in Part 1.
+This is a complete migration from my vanilla PHP implementation.
+Moving to Laravel was a game-changer - the framework handles so much of the boilerplate that I was writing manually before.
+Eloquent ORM is way cleaner than raw PDO queries, and Laravel's validation system is incredibly powerful.

 ### 1.2 What I Set Out to Do

-- Build a real REST API following best practices I learned in class

-- Integrate MySQL database with proper schema design
+- Migrate from vanilla PHP to Laravel framework

+- Replace PDO with Eloquent ORM for database operations

-- Add secure authentication to protect sensitive operations
+- Implement Laravel Sanctum for secure token-based authentication

-- Make sure everything has proper error handling

-- Keep the code clean and easy to maintain
+- Use Laravel migrations instead of raw SQL schema

+- Leverage Laravel's built-in validation system

+- Maintain all the same functionality as the original PHP version

+- Set up Docker/Sail for easy deployment

 - Document everything clearly

-- Test thoroughly with Postman

-- Laravel ORM Migration (coming soon)

 ### 1.3 Technology Stack